nabaraj77/MIT653_T2-25_Group-2/Survey_Design.md

 * You understand that your responses are anonymous and that you can withdraw at any time.

 ☐ I consent to participate in this survey.
+***
+### Ethical Considerations of the Survey

+Handling the data ethically is crucial because of the sensitive topic.
+We will follow these ethical principles as outlined in the lecture:

+* **Informed Consent:** We will clearly explain the survey's academic purpose and state that participation is completely voluntary.
+We will also inform participants that they have the right to withdraw at any time.
+* **Confidentiality:** The survey will be **anonymous**.
+We will not collect names, email addresses, or hospital names.
+This is essential to ensure participants feel safe providing honest answers about their organization's security.
+* **Data Privacy:** All collected data will be stored securely, and only the research team members will have access to it.

+***